Graphic Overlay Printing Design Requirements for the Screen Printing Process

 Design Artwork That Can Be Accurately Reprinted On Different Devices And Substrates With No Color Variation

-To ensure that the graphic overlay prints correctly, designers must create artwork that can be accurately reprinted on different printing devices and substrates with no color variation.
+To ensure that the graphic overlays prints correctly, designers must create artwork that can be accurately reprinted on different printing devices and substrates with no color variation.
 Consideration should also be given to the size of the graphic overlay and its contours, as any areas within the design which are too small or complex may hinder print production.
 Finally, some overprinting techniques require special attention to bleed area sizes, trapping areas and color transitions.
 Make sure they are set up properly in order to guarantee accurate results every time.

 Use Vector Graphics Where Possible To Allow Accurate Resizing Of The Artwork Without Degrading Details And Resolution